Simon Lethlean

-Simon Lethlean (born 17 November 1975) is a former Australian Football League (AFL) football operations manager and the current CEO of the St Kilda Football Club.
+Simon Lethlean (born 17 November 1975) is a former Australian Football League (AFL) football operations manager and the former CEO of the St Kilda Football Club.

 Career

 Previously working as a commercial solicitor, Lethlean began working for the AFL in 2004.
 He worked across various roles at the league, where he was involved in the legal department, broadcasting, fixturing, and game development.
 As general manager of game development at the league he was involved in the creation of the AFL Women's league, and oversaw its inaugural season.

 In March 2017, AFL CEO Gillon McLachlan announced that Lethlean would be replacing outgoing football operations manager Mark Evans, who was taking on the CEO position at Gold Coast Football Club.
 Lethlean retained his role in running the AFL Women's competition.

 In July 2017 following media reports of "inappropriate relationships" within AFL headquarters, McLachlan announced that Lethlean had resigned from his position within the league.
 It emerged that Lethlean had been involved in an extra-marital relationship with a younger female staff member from the AFL's New South Wales office.
 The relationship had begun a year earlier in August 2016, but had ended prior to Lethlean taking on the football operations role.
 He also resigned from his position as a director of statistics company Champion Data, which is part owned by the league.

 Following his departure from the AFL, it was reported that Lethlean was seeking a CEO position at an AFL club.
 He had been linked to chief executive openings at Collingwood, Carlton, and Hawthorn, and later to the head of football department role at Essendon, but in December 2017 it was announced that he would become general manager of football at the St Kilda Football Club from the beginning of 2018.
 The role became vacant following a restructure caused by the departure of Saints chief operating officer Ameet Bains.
 Lethlean became St Kilda's CEO in 2022.